Foster to Adopt in Ontario: How the CAS Pathway Actually Works

 When Foster Families Are Prioritized for Adoption

-Once a child is placed in Extended Society Care and adoption becomes the plan, the CAS considers the child's current foster family as the first option — provided several conditions are met:
+Once a child is placed in Extended Society Care and adoption becomes the plan, the CAS often considers the child's current foster family early in the process — provided several conditions are met:

 - The foster family has built a strong, consistent bond with the child